Tesla Model X receives further price cuts in Canada

 Check out the previous round of price cuts here.

-Source: TeslaNorth
+Via TeslaNorth